 Be careful of trucks making wide right turns.
 If you try to get in between the truck and the curb, you'll be caught in a "squeeze" crash.
-Truck drivers sometimes need to swing widely to the left in order to safely negotiate a right turn.
+Truck drivers sometimes need to swing widely to the left to safely negotiate a right turn.
 They can't see cars directly behind or beside them.
 Cutting in between the truck and the curb increases the possibility of a crash.
-So pay attention to truck signals, and give them lots of room to maneuver.
+Pay attention to truck signals, and give them lots of room.